piotr-maslak/piotr-maslak/README.md

-👋 Hi, I’m Piotr Maslak
+👋 Hi, I’m sysop with dev and mgmt skills
-👀 I’m living in Warsaw the capital city of Poland
+👀 I’m living in Warsaw/Poland
 🌱 I’m using Java, PHP, PowerShell and Python
 💞️ I’m looking for projects to collaborate on
 📫 How to reach me?
-Send me a message piotr@maslak.waw.pl
+Send me an email piotr@maslak.waw.pl

 <!---
 piotr-maslak/piotr-maslak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.